slaclab/paws/README.md

 Contribution to `slacx` is encouraged!
 Please fork the repository and submit a pull request.
+See the manual in the `doc` directory for detailed instructions..
-It is suggested that any significant changes in architecture be addressed by communicating with the `slacx` development team.
+Get in touch with the `slacx` development team at `slacx-developers@slac.stanford.edu`.

 ## License